-(2) Develop a filing, coding, and cross-indexing system consonant with the purposes of this subchapter;
+(2) Develop a filing, coding, and cross-indexing system consistent with the purposes of this subchapter;

-(3) Make the reports and statements filed with him or her available for public inspection and copying, commencing as soon as practicable, but not later than the end of the 2nd day following the day during which it was received, and to permit and facilitate copying of any report or statement by hand and by duplicating machine, as requested by any person, at reasonable cost to the person, except any information copied from the reports and statements shall not be sold or utilized by any person for the purpose of soliciting contributions or for any commercial purpose;
+(3) Make the reports and statements filed with him or her available for public inspection and copying, commencing as soon as practicable, but not later than the end of the 2nd day following the day during which it was received, and to permit and facilitate copying of any report or statement, as requested by any person, at reasonable cost to the person, except any information copied from the reports and statements shall not be sold or utilized by any person for the purpose of soliciting contributions or for any commercial purpose;

-(4) Preserve reports and statements for a period of 10 years from date of receipt;
+(4) Preserve paper and electronic copies of reports and statements for a period of at least 10 years from date of receipt;

-(5) Compile and maintain a current list of all statements or parts of statements on file pertaining to each candidate;
+(5) Compile and maintain a current list of all reports and statements on file pertaining to each candidate;

-(A) A summary of each candidate’s receipts, in dollar amount and percentage terms, by donor categories that the Director of Campaign Finance considers appropriate, such as the candidate himself or herself, individuals, political party committees, other political committees, corporations, partnerships, and labor organizations;
+(i) A summary of each candidate's receipts, in dollar amount and percentage terms, by categories of contributors that the Director of Campaign Finance considers appropriate, such as the candidate himself or herself, individuals, political committees, corporations, partnerships, and labor organizations;

-(B) A summary of each candidate’s receipts, in dollar amount and percentage terms, by the size of the donation, including donations of $500 or more; donations of $250 or more but less than $500; donations of $100 or more but less than $250; and donations of less than $100;
+(ii) A summary of each candidate's receipts, in dollar amount and percentage terms, by the size of the contribution, including contributions of:

 (7A) Require a candidate for public office and the treasurer of any political committee, political action committee, or independent expenditure committee to attend a training program conducted by the Director of Campaign Finance concerning compliance with this subchapter.
 Such training shall: